sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Install without RBAC

-Sourcegraph Data Center communicates with the Kubernetes API for service discovery.
+Sourcegraph communicates with the Kubernetes API for service discovery.
 It also has some janitor DaemonSets that clean up temporary cache data.
 To do that we need to create RBAC resources.

 If using RBAC is not an option, then you will not want to apply `*.Role.yaml` and `*.RoleBinding.yaml` files.